-Massive cuts in public education, universities and other social programs where among the major items in a $27.15 billion dollar budget passed by the Pennsylvania state legislature and signed into law by Republican Governor Tom Corbett.
+Massive cuts in public education, universities and other social programs were among the major items in a $27.15 billion budget passed by the Pennsylvania state legislature and signed into law by Republican Governor Tom Corbett.

 The budget contains a series of draconian cuts especially targeting education.
 Corbett has made it very clear that he wants to cripple education on both the K-12 and university levels.

 K-12 education will see the deepest cuts, totaling nearly $900 million or 7 percent of the state funding.
 On average this amounts to $410 per student.
 School districts throughout the state have been laying off teachers and not filling positions that have gone vacant.

 The Pennsylvania State Educational Association estimates that 3,000 teachers statewide are being laid off and another 2,000 positions are not being filled.
 This does not count nearly 1,500 layoff notices that were sent out earlier this year in Philadelphia, the largest school district in the state.
 PSEA official believe that the number will rise as more districts finalize their plans for the fall.